Table of Contents

 22 Tips To Survive The First Year Of Marriage

+To think of it, surviving the first year of marriage can be daunting but with help, you can navigate through it smoothly.
 Jay Anderson and Loisa (name changed) dated for six months before they decided to tie the knot.
 They didn’t think of cohabitation because they wanted to have their dream wedding and wanted to have children.
-On the honeymoon only the differences started showing.
+On the honeymoon, the differences started showing.

 1. Think of marriage as a partnership at a firm

 Marriage is a 50-50 partnership, but you have to give your 100%.
-Your life is the firm.
-Marriage brings two people together and everything you do has half implication to the whole marriage.
+Marriage brings two people together and everything you do has implications on your marriage in its entirety.
+Everything you own is half-owned by your spouse.
+Household chores are not one person’s responsibility; it’s both of yours.

 Your finances are your spouse’s and vice versa.
 The partnership stays on and should be the first thing to be agreed upon.
 That does not mean two people will control each other’s expenses, or you question your spouse if they go shopping.
 But there has to be a certain level of responsibility.